Science Museum Group: Collection

 Over 380,000 of the items in the Science Museum Group's collections are available to view online at its Search Our Collection web page.

 Chairman and Directors

-The chairman of the group is Dame Mary Archer who was appointed by Prime Minister David Cameron for the four-year term from 2015 from 2018.
-Dame Mary Archer was reappointed as Chairman 2019–2022 in January 2018.
+The chairman of the group is Sir Timothy Laurence who was appointed by Prime Minister Rishi Sunak on 1 January 2024, succeeding Dame Mary Archer who had served from 2015.

 The following have been directors of the National Museum of Science and Industry, the Science Museum and the Science Museum Group: